Anna Ebaju Adeke: Career

 In March 2016, Adeke was elected as the new National Female Youth Member of Parliament in national polls conducted in the Western Ugandan city of Hoima.
 In the national election, she ran as an independent.
 As an MP, she advocates for the separation of the Ministry of Gender, Labour, Youth and Social Development, to create an independent Youth Ministry.
 She also campaigns for increased funding for local, regional and national youth councils.
 She was a member of the parliamentary committee on the National Economy, in the 10th Parliament.

 In 2019, Adeke was elected as chairperson Uganda parliamentary Forum on Youth Affairs.
 She also served as the shadow minister for youth and children affairs, and a member of the Uganda women parliamentary association (UWOPA), in the 10th Parliament (2016 - 2021).

 Other activities

 Adeke appeared in Vogue Italia in September 2017.
 In March 2017, The Ugandan Magazine listed her among the "10 Most Powerful Women In Ugandan Politics in 2017.
 She is a Roman Catholic.
-She is also passionate about gender and feminism issues and condemns sexual harassment, and urges women and the public to speak out against the evils of bullying sexual harassment and fight it.
+She is also passionate about gender and feminist issues and condemns sexual harassment, and urges women and the public to speak out against the evils of bullying sexual harassment and fight it.
 She also spoke out when a fellow parliamentarian tried to sexually harass her while on a foreign trip.